-ASHA workers reported that their role in the program involved engaging with village raising awareness about the women, initiative, and informing them about employment opportunities created through its implementation.
-They also played an role in motivating villagers to active participate in plantation activities, organizing community meetings to promote conservation efforts, and educating community members on preventing water wastage.
-While one ASHA worker was directly involved in identifying areas requiring water conservation and facilitating pond construction, the other was not part of this process.
+ASHA workers reported that their role in the program involved engaging with village raising awareness about the women, informing them about initiative, and employment opportunities created through its implementation.
+They also played an active role in motivating villagers to participate in plantation activities, organizing community meetings to promote efforts, conservation and educating community members on preventing water wastage.
+While one ASHA worker was directly involved in identifying areas requiring water facilitatina pond conservation and construction, the other was not part of this process.